 - Studio lighting

-If you’re shooting outdoors with natural light only, using a reflector works wonders to bounce some light back into your subject.
-This is for two reasons – to reduce shadows on your subject and so that you don’t have to completely blow out the background to get your subject bright enough.
+- And so that you don’t have to completely blow out the background to get your subject bright enough.
 This is particularly the case if your subject is backlit.

-Pay attention to the background and and make sure they’re light in color.
+Pay attention to the background and and make sure it’s light in color.
 To avoid harsh shadows on your subject, shoot in open shade.

-You don’t need to be outside to create a high key image with natural light.
-Being indoors is ideally suited to it, because your windows make great high key backgrounds!
+You don’t need to be outside to create a high key photo with natural light.
+Photographing indoors is ideally suited to it, because your windows make great high key backgrounds!

 Quick technique tip for high key photography

-With all that light bouncing around in front of your lens, it is better not to shoot wide open, otherwise your images could become cloudy.
+With all that light bouncing around in front of your lens, it’s better not to shoot wide open, otherwise your images could become cloudy.
 I wouldn’t go wider than f4.

 Leave a comment